 - The application form requires your signature to be witnessed, so don't sign it until you attend the service centre.

-- Motorcycle instructors must be accredited by Roads and Maritime to instruct in the NSW Rider Training Scheme.
+- Motorcycle instructors must be accredited by Transport for NSW to instruct in the NSW Rider Training Scheme.